 - How do LinkedIn Lead Gen Forms work?

-- LinkedIn Lead Gen Form Privacy Policy
+- LinkedIn Lead Gen Form privacy policy

 - How to test LinkedIn Lead Gen Forms

-- LinkedIn Lead Gen Ad: examples
+- LinkedIn Lead Gen Ad: Examples

-- Best Practices for LinkedIn Lead Gen Forms
+- LinkedIn Lead Gen Forms best practices

-- LinkedIn Lead Gen Form + LeadsBridge
+- LinkedIn Lead Gen Forms integrations with LeadsBridge

-- Monitor your LinkedIn Advertising Campaign and Download Leads
+- Monitor your LinkedIn advertising campaign and download leads

 - How to measure the impact of your lead gen campaign